SonarSource/sonar-dummy-maven/README.md

 # sonar-dummy

-A sample project used for testing purposes
+A sample project used for testing purposes.

 This project uses **maven** and **is not published on maven central** (private)